mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 -  click on the correct module, e.g. `yarl <https://pypi.org/project/yarl/>`__

--  if the latest version doesn’t match the version we want, find it in the release history, e.g. `yarl release history <https://pypi.org/project/yarl/#history>`__; click on the correct version
+-  if the latest version doesn't match the version we want, find it in the release history, e.g. `yarl release history <https://pypi.org/project/yarl/#history>`__; click on the correct version